vinodpasalkar/ContactsAndroidApp/README.md

-Initial commit for first test case
-Just clone this project in InteliJ idea community Edition and Go to Menu > Build > Build Project
-Once the build is completed/compiled successfully

 Execution commands
 The Build is generated using Maven and The framework supports execution on 3 environments(production, beta(default), staging), the same has been configured as profile.

 Go to Terminal in the bottom of the IDE and execute below command to run the test case

-mvn clean verify -Dmetafilter="+scenarios name"
+mvn clean verify -Dmetafilter="+scenario name"

 For e.g.
 In our framework to execute the DenyPermissionScenario for ContactsApp